anning808/uav_MPC_control/README.md

 ## UAV_MPC_control
-Title: Drone Tracking with MPC Method
-Content: This repository includes a drone kinematic model and uses MPC to track position, orientation, and velocity at time t.
-Trajectory is plotted and algorithm tested.
+This repository includes a drone/quadortor kinematic model and uses MPC method to track position, orientation, and velocity at time t.
+To visualize the tracking of trajectories, the data is plotted.
+The simulator can apply an algorithm that has been tested.

 ### Demonstrations
 Click the figure to watch the video